jzurner1/cyber_learning_path/blog.md

 - Sticky dynamic addresses are dynamically assigned IP addresses that don't change often, such as when a DHCP service tries to use the same address for repeat MAC addresses.
 - DHCP operation has four phases: server discover (discovery), IP lease offer (offer), IP lease request (request), and IP lease acknowledgement (acknowledgement), also known as DORA.
 - First, a new device will broadcase a DHCPDISCOVER message on the network, which will be received by the server.
 Next, the server reserves an IP address for the client and sends a lease offer with a DHCPOFFER message.
 This message contains a client id (usually the MAC address), the IP being offered, the subnet mask, the lease duration, and the IP address of the server.
 In response, the client replies with a DHCPREQUEST to request the offered address.
 When the server receives the DHCPREQUEST, it sends back a DHCPACK to the client including the lease duration and other configuration information.

+### Day 3

+`3/17/22`

+- Each network adapter has a unique MAC address (short for media access control address) assigned by the manufacturer.
+Similar to IP addresses, if a device has multiple network adapters, it will have multiple MAC addresses.
+- MAC addresses are directly tied to the hardware so they will never change, regardless of what network the device is on.
+Because of their tie to the hardware, they are also called hardware addresses.
+Windows can call them physical addresses while Apple uses the terms ethernet ID, airport ID, or WiFi address, depending on the communication standard.
+- MAC addresses work at the second layer of the OSI model.